Handloading: Presses

 The quintessential handloading equipment is the press, which uses compound leverage to push the cases into a die that performs the loading operations.
-Presses vary from simple, inexpensive single-stage models, to complex "progressive" models that operate with each pull of the lever like an assembly line at rates up to 10 rounds per minute.
+Presses vary from simple, inexpensive single-stage models, to complex "progressive" models that can perform multiple operations with each pull of the lever, like an assembly line, at rates exceeding 500 rounds per hour.

 Loading presses are often categorized by the letter of the English alphabet that they most resemble in shape: "O", "C", and "H".
-The sturdiest presses, suitable for bullet swaging functions as well as for normal reloading die usage, are of the "O" type.
-Heavy steel completely encloses the single die on these presses.
-Equally sturdy presses for all but bullet swaging use often resemble the letter "C".
-Both steel and aluminum construction are seen with "C" presses.
-Some users prefer "C" style presses over "O" presses, as there is more room to place bullets into cartridge mouths on "C" presses.
+The sturdiest presses, suitable for bullet swaging functions as well as for normal reloading die usage, are of the "O" type, which has a frame that completely encloses the die mechanism.
+The "C" frame, usually a less sturdy press, is suitable for most handloading operations other than bullet swaging.
+Iron, steel and aluminum construction are seen with all presses.
+Some users prefer "C" style presses over "O" presses, as access to the operational area is much more open.
 Shotshell style presses, intended for non-batch use, for which each shotshell or cartridge is cycled through the dies before commencing onto the next shotshell or cartridge to be reloaded, commonly resemble the letter "H".

-Single-stage press, generally of the "O" or "C" types, is the simplest of press designs.
+Single-stage press, generally of the "O" or "C" type, is the simplest of press designs.
 These presses can only hold one die and perform a single procedure on a single case at any time.
-They are usually only used to crimp the case neck onto the bullet, and if the user wants to perform any different procedures with the press (e.g. priming, powder dispensing, neck resizing), the functioning die/module need to be manually removed and changed.
+Each operation, resize, deprime, bullet seating, bullet crimping, etc., requires the user to change the dies or setup.
 When using a single-stage press, cases are loaded in batches, one step for each cartridge per batch at a time.
-The batch sizes are kept small, about 20–50 cases at a time, so the cases are never left in a partially completed state for long because extended exposure to humidity and light can degrade the powder.
-Single-stage presses are commonly most used for high-precision rifle cartridge handloading, but may be used for high-precision reloading of all cartridge types, and for fine-tuning loads (developing loading recipes) for ultimately mass-producing large numbers of cartridges on a progressive press.
+The batch sizes are usually kept small, usually 100 cases or less at a time.
+Single-stage presses are commonly used for high-precision rifle cartridge handloading, but may be used for almost any reloading operation.
+Single stage presses are also popular for load development prior to producing large numbers of cartridges on a progressive press.